nicklafferty/craftycody/content/crafts/diy-tiny-planter-box.md

 And our little plant friends deserve cute, little houses that also go well with our boho or farmhouse decor, right?
 So right.

 Today I made a charming planter box from scrap wood.
-All you need is a piece of scrap, a saw, ruler, sander, and wood glue.
+All you need is a piece of scrap and a few common tools.

 ## Supplies: